-In addition to a complete eye examination at one of our New Hampshire locations, your physician may order additional testing to provide more information about the status of the health of your optic nerve.
+In addition to a complete eye examination at one of our New Hampshire or Maine locations, your physician may order additional testing to provide more information about the status of the health of your optic nerve.
 These include visual field tests, tests of your corneal thickness, and computerized analysis of your optic nerve.
 At Eyesight Ophthalmic Services in New Hampshire, we are fortunate to have all the newest and latest technological advances to help us manage glaucoma including the GDx Nerve Fiber Analysis and Optical Coherance Tomography Tests for the optic nerve.
 These are tools that use lasers and/or ultrasound which are harmless to your eye to scan your optic nerve and the nerve fiber layer.
 This is the layer of nerves which lines the inside of your eye overlying the retina.
 The information from these tests is then available to your doctor in the form of pictures and graphs which indicate the probability of glaucoma.
 These are very powerful tests which can pick up early glaucoma and detect very subtle changes which may be too small to detect by more old fashioned means.
 Your doctor may also take photographs of your optic nerve which is extremely useful for managing your glaucoma over time.

 How is glaucoma treated?

 The goal of glaucoma treatment is to slow the disease progression and to thereby preserve vision as much as possible.
 A number of excellent eye medications are now available.
 Sometimes laser treatments are necessary as additional treatment to eyedrops.
 In some patients, these measures may not be enough.
 Glaucoma surgeries are performed in the operating room and the goal of these surgeries is to create a path for the fluid in your eye to drain effectively.